-Project Timeframes: The project is scheduled to begin September 2016 and be completed April 2017.
-The actual construction schedule is dependent upon permitting, and other factors that may affect the Project.
+Project Timeframes: The project is scheduled to begin in January 2018 and end in September 2018.
+The actual construction schedule is dependent upon licensing and permitting for the Project.
 Once construction is initiated, construction will continue until the Project is complete.
 Work on the Project will take place during all seasons within the proposed time frames.
 The FPI will determine the fire risk level and therefore the fire prevention measures for each activity on the Project.